4 questions to ask yourself before hiring a translator

 2. What should my translator specialise in?

-Most professional translators specialise in one or more specific industries, e.g., medicine, law, environment, agriculture, business, marketing, etc. They gain their knowledge from their studies, professional experience or, ideally, both.
+Most translators specialise in one or more specific industries, e.g., medicine, law, environment, agriculture, business, marketing, etc. They gain their knowledge from their studies, professional experience or, ideally, both.
 And they keep learning, participating in seminars and online courses, reading books related to their area of specialisation, and so on.

 Specialised translators are experts in your industry